-Date Filed: Name: Address: Phone #: Please identify yourself as a: Student Parent/Guardian Employee Volunteer Other Please check the type of bullying that has occurred (more than one can be checked): Verbal Abuse (name-calling, racial remarks, belittling, etc. Can be done over the phone, in writing, in person, over the phone, text, email) Physical (hitting, kicking, shoving, twisting limbs, spitting, or destroying personal belongings) Extortion (verbal or physical bullying for money or personal items) Hazing (Having to participate in an act of physical or emotional harm to be part of a group, or are a victim of a group) Indirect Bullying (Rejection, exclusion, ignoring, alienating, c isolating to purposely cause emotional distre Bullying/ Harassment on the basis of: Race, color or nationality Gender Disability Other

-Dates of alleged bullying or harassment(s):

-Person(s) alleged to have committed the bullying or harassment:

-Description of the incident: If possible, use specific dates, times, locations, names, etc. Use the backside of the form or additional sheets if necessary.

-Names of Witnesses:

-Have you reported this to anyone else: Yes No If so, who )

-Signature of Reporting Person Date

-Note: Completion of this form will initiate an investigation of the alleged incident of bullying or harassment outlined in this form.
+Date Filed: Name :: Address: Phone #: Please identify yourself as a: Student Parent/Guardian Emplo oyee Volunteer Other Please check the type of bullying that has occurred (more than one can be checked): Verbal Abuse (name-calling, racial remarks, belittling, etc. Can be done over the phone, in writing, in person, over the phone, text, email) Physical (hitting, kicking, shoving, twisting limbs, spitting, or destroying personal belongings) Extortion (verbal or physical bullying for money or personal items) Hazing (Having to participate in an act of physical or emotional harm to be part of a group, or are a victim of a group) Indirect Bullying (Rejection, exclusion, ignoring, alienating, or isolating to purposely cause emotional distress) Cyberbullying (Using technology to harass, threaten, or target another person - text, IMs, email, Facebook, videos, MySpace, Twitter, etc.) Bullying/ Harassment on the basis of: Race, color or nationality Gender Disability Other Dates of alleged bullying or harassment(s): Person(s) alleged to have committed the bullying or harassment: Description of the incident: If possible, use specific dates, times, locations, names, etc. Use the backside of the form or additional sheets if necessary.
+Names of Witnesses: Have you reported this to anyone else: Yes No If so, who?
+Signature of Reporting Person Date Note: Completion of this form will initiate an investigation of the alleged incident of bullying or harassment outlined in this form.
 All information will be confidential except for that which must be shared as part of the investigation.
 Submission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's future employment, grades, learning, or working environment or work assignment.
 By signing above, you are verifying that your statements are true and exact to the best of your knowledge.